-52 Tabled, unprinted documents may be read etc.
+52 Tabled, unpublished documents may be read etc.

-(1) A person may read any document that is tabled in the Assembly by a member, but is not ordered or otherwise authorised by the Assembly to be printed.
+(1) A person may read any document that is tabled in the Assembly by a member, but is not authorised by the Assembly to be published.

 (2) The person may make a copy of, take an extract from, or take notes of, the document.